 FAQ

 A: Not built-in.
-Keep a local instructions.md for each Project and paste-and-replace when iterating.
+Keep a local instructions.md per Project and paste-and-replace when iterating.

 Related reading